 Dog incontinence is fairly common, and can happen to any dog - regardless of age or sex.

-If your pet is incontinent she won't be able to control her bladder and/or bowels.
+If your pet is incontinent it means that she is unable to control her bladder and/or bowels.

 Most of the time it's her urine that she'll have difficulty with, it's pretty rare for bowel movements to be a problem.

-Sometimes her loss of control will be a one-off episode, other times it's a chronic problem.
+Sometimes her loss of control will be a one-off episode, other times it's a chronic problem, but it is always uncomfortable and messy, and often worrying too.

 Before you can decide on the best way to help your dog, you need to know why she/he is having trouble in the first place.